Michigan's Natural Communities

 Biodiversity Management Considerations

 Major threats to open dunes include off-road vehicles, recreational overuse, residential development, sand mining, and invasive plants and animals.
 While blowouts are a natural occurrence, their frequency is greatly exacerbated by human activities that erode vegetation cover.
 Off-road vehicles and recreational overuse can destroy plants that stabilize dunes, leading to large blowouts during heavy storms and significantly reducing vegetation cover from both massive wind erosion and burial of existing flora and fauna.
 Eliminating illegal off-road vehicle activity is a primary means of protecting the ecological integrity of open dunes and associated shoreline communities.
 Residential development destroys dune habitat, results in introductions of invasive plants, and prevents natural dune movement, which many dune plants require.
 In addition, roaming pets disrupt ground-nesting birds, some of which are globally rare.
 Sand mining directly destroys dunes.
 Invasive plants can eliminate native dune plants through competition for resources and by stabilizing dunes, which results in the loss of plants that rely on shifting sand and facilitates conversion to closed-canopy forest.
-Invasive plants that threaten the diversity and community structure in open dunes include spotted knapweed (Centaurea maculosa), baby’s breath (Gypsophila paniculata), common St. John’s-wort (Hypericum perforatum), ox-eye daisy (Chrysanthemum leucanthemum), bull thistle (Cirsium vulgare), white sweet clover (Melilotus alba), common mullein (Verbascum thapsus), black swallow-wort (Vincetoxicum nigrum), white swallow-wort (Vincetoxicum rossicum), hoary alyssum (Berteroa incana), Kentucky bluegrass (Poa pratensis), Canada bluegrass (P. compressa), quack grass (Agropyron repens), timothy (Phleum pratense), hawkweeds (Hieracium spp.), sheep sorrel (Rumex acetosella), black locust (Robinia pseudoacacia), white poplar (Populus alba), Lombardy poplar (P. nigra var. italica), common buckthorn (Rhamnus cathartica), glossy buckthorn (R. frangula), autumn olive (Elaeagnus umbellata), Eurasian honeysuckles (Lonicera morrowii, L. japonica, L. maackii, L. sempervirens, L. tatarica, L. xbella, and L. xylosteum), and multiflora rose (Rosa multiflora).
+Invasive plants that threaten the diversity and community structure in open dunes include spotted knapweed (Centaurea stoebe), baby’s breath (Gypsophila paniculata), common St. John’s-wort (Hypericum perforatum), ox-eye daisy (Leucanthemum vulgare), bull thistle (Cirsium vulgare), white sweet clover (Melilotus alba), common mullein (Verbascum thapsus), black swallow-wort (Vincetoxicum nigrum), white swallow-wort (Vincetoxicum rossicum), hoary alyssum (Berteroa incana), Kentucky bluegrass (Poa pratensis), Canada bluegrass (P. compressa), quack grass (Elymus repens), timothy (Phleum pratense), hawkweeds (Hieracium spp.), sheep sorrel (Rumex acetosella), black locust (Robinia pseudoacacia), white poplar (Populus alba), Lombardy poplar (P. nigra var. italica), common buckthorn (Rhamnus cathartica), autumn olive (Elaeagnus umbellata), Eurasian honeysuckles (especially Lonicera morrowii, L. tatarica, and L. xbella), and multiflora rose (Rosa multiflora).
 Monitoring and control efforts to detect and remove invasive species are critical to the long-term viability of open dunes.

 Four distinctive types of dunes occur in Michigan: parabolic, perched, linear, and transverse.
 Parabolic and perched dunes support open, herb- and shrub-dominated plant communities, while linear and transverse dunes are often forested.
 Parabolic dunes, large complexes of U-shaped dunes up to 300 ft high along eastern Lake Michigan, formed 11,000 to 13,000 years ago during high lake levels.
 Perched dunes rest on morainal bluffs along eastern Lake Michigan and southeastern Lake Superior.
 While the morainal bluffs can be 27 to 110 m (90 to 360 ft) high, the perched dunes are much smaller.
 Linear dunes, or dune and swale complexes, are arcuate (i.e., curving) complexes of roughly parallel dune ridges separated by narrow swales that formed as Great Lakes water levels receded.
 Typical linear dunes are only about 3 to 5 m (10 to 15 ft) high and 9 to 30 m (30 to 100 ft) wide.
 Transverse dunes, linear to scalloped in shape, formed in shallow bays along the edge of the glaciers 11,000 years ago.
 Strong winds blew off the glaciers, forming a series of long, linear dunes, oriented perpendicularly to the wind.
 They are generally 9 to 18 m (30 to 60 ft) high with a steep south face and are surrounded by shallow peatlands.
 Various types of open dune are found in all of the Great Lakes states and provinces, including Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania, Wisconsin, and the Canadian province of Ontario.
 Vermont also has sand dunes along Lake Champlain.